jtalborough/roosterbots-site/content/blog/first-post.md

 - 💡 **Technical Insights** - Engineering challenges and solutions
 - 🎓 **Learning Experiences** - Skills we're developing

-## This Season
+## 2025-2026 Season

-We're gearing up for an exciting season of competition.
-Check back regularly for updates as we design, build, and program our robot!
+We're gearing up for an exciting 2025-2026 season competing in the Chesapeake Region!
+Check back regularly for updates as we design, build, and program our robot for this year's challenge.

 ## Get Involved